yusufcanb/tlm/README.md

 [Ollama](https://ollama.com/) is needed to download to necessary models.
 It can be downloaded with the following methods on different platforms.

-- On Linux and macOS;
+- On macOs and Windows;

+Download instructions can be followed at the following link: [https://ollama.com/download](https://ollama.com/download)

+- On Linux;

 ```bash
 curl -fsSL https://ollama.com/install.sh | sh
 ```

-- On Windows;

-Download instructions can be followed at the following link: [https://ollama.com/download](https://ollama.com/download)

 - Or using official Docker images 🐳;